Home » Towns » Queensland » Central West » Barcaldine, QLD

 It is located on two hectares of the former grounds of the old Barcaldine State School, with old school structures renovated and incorporated into the exhibition space.
 Other historic workplaces, including the AWU Shearer's Hall from Longreach, a one-teacher school from Torrens Creek, the Kunwarara railway station (1915) and a police watch-house from Toogoolawah, have been relocated on the site.
 Artefacts, artworks and multimedia presentations help to tell the story with displays including displays on the shearers' strike of 1891; the history of postal workers; the role of women in war and in Australia's working history; and the importance of Aboriginal stockmen - an exhibit which is contained in the Celebration Tent.

 The Heritage Centre features landscaped gardens and shady trees around an artesian bore and billabong.
 There are picnic shelters, barbecue facilities and a modern children's playground.
-It is open from 9.00 am. to 5.00 pm Monday to Saturday, and from 10.00 am to 5.00 pm on Sunday, tel: (07) 4651 2422.
+It is open from 8.30 am. to 1.30 pm Monday to Tuesday and Thursday to Saturday, tel: (07) 4651 1949.
 For more detailed information check out http://www.australianworkersheritagecentre.com.au.
 There is a downloadable map of the Centre at http://www.australianworkersheritagecentre.com.au/02_virtual_tour/documents/AWHC-CentreMap-May2014-PDF.pdf.

 The Wanpa-rda Matilda Outback Education Centre